-- choose a variety of activities and resources to match the learning needs of the class - set distinct or modified tasks for different pupils as appropriate - make full use of prior assessment and target setting data when planning work for individuals or groups - ensure that all pupils are able to achieve suitable targets - refer to information from the Learning Support Faculty, Form Tutors and Heads of Year regarding pupil/group learning needs - take account of the need for differentiation - have extension tasks readily available - include guidance on differentiation and reference appropriate resources in Schemes of Work - use support staff to support students in extending and managing the curriculum.
+- choose a variety of activities and resources to match the learning needs of the class - set distinct or modified tasks for different pupils as appropriate - make full use of prior assessment and target setting data when planning work for individuals or groups - ensure that all pupils are able to achieve suitable targets - refer to information from the Learning Support Faculty, Form Tutors and Heads of Year regarding pupil/group learning needs - take account of the need for scaffolding - have extension tasks readily available - include guidance on adaptation and reference appropriate resources in Schemes of Learning - use support staff to support students in extending and managing the curriculum. - support pupils to understand when it is appropriate and acceptable to use AI when learning, and also when it isn't (for example where it leads to concerns about malpractice or deskilling).